Gender and Age

 Similar to the non-Hispanic white elder groups and the other minority ethnic groups, Hispanic/Latino elders include more women than men over the age of 65.
 Table 1 illustrates the distribution of population for gender, age and Hispanic origin by percentage of the age groups in the total ethnic groups.
 There is an increased older population of men and women within the Cuban population compared to the other elder groups.
 There are also more Cuban men in the 55–64 age group compared to Cuban women.
 There are smaller proportions of older Mexican American men and women in all age categories, with the exception of the Central/South American male category where there were too few to report.

-In Older Americans 2008: Key Indicators of Well-Being, the Federal Interagency Forum on Aging Related Statistics chose marital status as one of the 31 indicators of the lives of older adults and their families.
+In Older Americans 2020: Key Indicators of Well-Being, the Federal Interagency Forum on Aging Related Statistics chose marital status as one of the 40 indicators of the lives of older adults and their families.
 Marital status has been found to affect a person’s emotional and economic well-being because of living arrangements and caregiver availability.
-Over half of the male Hispanic/Latino 65 and older population are married, and about 38% of the women are married.
-See Table 3.
+In 2020, 51 percent of older Hispanic/Latino population were married, 20 percent were widowed, and 8 percent had never been married (AoA).

 Data from the Hispanic Epidemiological Studies of the elderly (H-EPESE), a large multistage probability sample of Mexican Americans 65 and older residing in the Southwestern states of Texas, California, New Mexico and Arizona (Markides, Rudkin, Angel, & Espino, 1997) show that more married native born Mexican American elders live with a spouse alone than do married foreign born elders.
 Foreign born are more likely to live with others, with someone else in the household as the head.
 In this data there were more unmarried, native born Mexican American women living alone as the head the household than foreign born Mexican American women.